t7ko/wrc-export/README.md

-# Browser extension to download results from racenet
+# Browser extension to download results or event summary from racenet

 ## How to install in Tampermonkey (Firefox, Chrome, and others)